-The MySQL back-end requires the MySQL C client library (libmysqlclient.so).
+The MySQL back-end needs access to the MySQL C client library (libmysqlclient.so).
 The location of this library is specified via mysql-so-load-path, which defaults to /usr/lib/libmysqlclient.so.
 Additional flags to ld needed for linking are specified via mysql-so-libraries, which defaults to ("-lc").